Why Every Finance Leader Should Evaluate Their Financial Maturity Now

 Benefits of BSM for every stage of financial maturity

-The guide also describes how BSM-driven improvements in visibility, control, and financial performance optimize financial health across Finance, AP, Procurement, and Treasury.
+The guide also details how BSM-driven improvements in visibility, control, and financial performance optimize financial health across finance, AP, procurement, and treasury.

-Reactive organizations (known as Stage 0) typically face:
+Viable organizations (known as Stage 1) typically face:

-- Expensive manual processes, error-prone payments, and a limited financial picture that prevents sound decisions
+- Expensive manual processes, error-prone payments, and a limited financial picture that prevents making informed decisions

 - Digitize and automate manual processes across functions and unite them on a common data platform